philterd/philter/docs/docs/redaction/redacting_documents.md

 *   **Metadata**: Original filename, unique document ID, and the timestamp of the operation.
 *   **Operational Details**: The specific Context and Policy applied to the document.
 *   **Statistics**: The total token count (volume of data) and the total number of redactions (volume of sensitive info removed).

-### Changesets for Deep Auditing

-For organizations requiring granular oversight, Philterd can generate **Changesets**.
-A changeset records the exact original text that was identified for redaction and its precise location within the document.
-This allows for a comprehensive human-in-the-loop review or forensic audit of the redaction process.

 ### Immutable Cryptographic Ledgers